AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/creating-an-email/create-an-email.md

 Whichever method you choose brings you to the template picker.

-1. Give your email a name, click on the template you want to use, then click **Create**.
+1. Give your email a name, click on the template you want to use, then click **[!UICONTROL Create]**.

    ![](assets/create-an-email-6.png)

    >[!NOTE]
    >
-   >You can choose from a collection of ready-to-go responsive email templates, or a template you saved by first selecting **My Templates**, and following the same steps.
+   >You can choose from a collection of ready-to-go responsive email templates, or a template you saved by first selecting **[!UICONTROL My Templates]**, and following the same steps.

 1. Enter a subject line.
 The recommended character limit is 50.